joriswitstok/lymana_absorption/README.md

 - `seaborn`
 - `mock`

-Most of these modules are easily installed via the file `lya3.yml` provided in the main folder, which can be used to create an `conda` environment in Python 3 (see the `conda` [documentation on environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more details) containing all the required packages.
-However, the `lymana_absorption` code and several MPI-related packages (`mpi4py` and `pymultinest`) should be installed via `pip` to ensure properly linking to a local MPI installation (if available).
+Most of these modules are easily installed via the file `lya3.yml` provided in the main folder, which can be used to create an `conda` environment in Python 3 that contains all the required packages (see the `conda` [documentation on environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more details).
+However, the `lymana_absorption` code and several MPI-related packages (`mpi4py` and `pymultinest`) should be installed via `pip` to ensure properly linking to a local MPI installation (if using MPI functionality).

-If you have `conda` installed and set up as a `python` distribution, this can be achieved with:
+If you have `conda` installed and set up as a `python` distribution, creating an environment can be achieved with:

 ```
 conda env create -f lya3.yml